Bucculatrix humiliella

 Bucculatrix humiliella is a moth of the family Bucculatricidae.
 It is found from Fennoscandia to the Pyrenees and the Alps and from Great Britain to Poland.
 It was described by Gottlieb August Wilhelm Herrich-Schäffer in 1855.

 The wingspan is 8–9 mm.

 The larvae feed on yarrow (Achillea millefolium) and tansy (Tanacetum vulgare).
 They mine the leaves of their host plant.
-Young larvae mine out a fine leaf segment completely, leaving a black, central frass line.
-Older larvae live free on the upper side of the leaf, causing window feeding.